-Multicultural Care informs and educates its staff, contractors, and volunteers of the Whistleblower policy, procedures for reporting, and the protections available to them to facilitate a safe environment in which concerns of misconduct may be voiced without reprisal.

-Whistleblowers must ensure as far as they are able that their report is factually accurate, complete, based on first-hand knowledge, without material omission and presented in an unbiased fashion.

-The report must be as detailed as practicable and include (but not be limited to):

-- the exact nature of the alleged misconduct believed to have occurred - when the alleged misconduct took place if known - where the alleged misconduct took place if known - who was involved in the alleged misconduct - the names of witnesses who may know information that is relevant to investigating the alleged misconduct.

-Staff involved in the management of Whistleblower reports will receive appropriate training in dealing with reports, investigation, and supporting Whistleblowers and staff who are the subject of allegations.

-The Whistleblower Policy is accessible to all staff and can be accessed from the local shared drive and IntelliHR
+- MC informs and educates its staff, contractors, and volunteers of the Whistleblower policy, procedures for reporting, and the protections available to them to facilitate a safe environment in which concerns of misconduct may be voiced without reprisal. - Whistleblowers must ensure as far as they are able that their report is factually accurate, complete, based on first-hand knowledge, without material omission and presented in an unbiased fashion. - The report must be as detailed as practicable and include (but not be limited to): - o the exact nature of the alleged misconduct believed to have occurred - o when the alleged misconduct took place if known - where the alleged misconduct took place if known - who was involved in the alleged misconduct - the names of witnesses who may know information that is relevant to investigating the alleged misconduct. - Staff involved in the management of Whistleblower reports will receive appropriate training in dealing with reports, investigation, and supporting Whistleblowers and staff who are the subject of allegations. - The whistleblower policy is readily accessible to all staff, consumers/participants, and their families, through MC's intranet and public website.

-RELEVANT DOCUMENTS

-Legislation
+Relevant Documents and Legislation

-Tax Administration Act 1953 Fair Work Act 2009 Corporations Act 2001 www.asic.gov.au
+Tax Administration Act 1953 Fair Work Act 2009 Corporations Act 2001 www.asic.gov.au ASIC Regulatory Guide RG 270.